Geeks in Phoenix

 The ultimate guide for building your custom computer

 Nothing is more fun for me than planning, purchasing, and assembling all of the components for a custom-built system.
-I guess that's why I like repairing computers.
-But most people do not know where to start when it comes to putting together a custom-built computer.
+That's why I like repairing computers.
+However, most people are unsure of where to begin when assembling a custom-built computer.
 So here is the ultimate guide for building your own custom computer.

 The ultimate guide for building your custom computer

 I have been building and repairing computers since the late '90s and have assembled hundreds of systems.
-What got me started building custom computers was the fact that I could not upgrade the graphic processor inside the Packard-Bell system I had.
+What got me started building custom computers was the fact that I couldn't upgrade the graphics processor inside the Packard-Bell system I had.

-Long story short, I contacted the manufacturer of the graphics processor installed on the motherboard and was told that Packard-Bell had ordered the graphic chip with one of the pins disabled.
+Long story short, I contacted the manufacturer of the graphics processor installed on the motherboard and was informed that Packard-Bell had ordered the graphics chip with one of its pins disabled.
 That way, I would have to go back to Packard-Bell to get an upgraded chip.

 I decided to build a computer instead and have been running custom-built computers ever since.
 In fact, I just recently recycled one of my very first AT cases (it had six (6) 5.25" bays and was over three (3) feet tall).
 So, without further ado, let's start planning, purchasing, and assembling your custom-built computer.